Mount Vernon: Preservation, legacy, and tourism

 In 2007, the estate opened a reconstruction of George Washington's distillery on the site of Washington's original distillery, a short distance from his mansion on the Potomac River.
 Construction of the distillery cost $2.1 million.
 The fully functional replica received special legislation from the Virginia General Assembly to produce up to 5000 gal of whiskey annually, for sale only at the Mount Vernon gift shop.

 Frank Coleman, spokesman for the Distilled Spirits Council that funded the reconstruction, said the distillery "will become the equivalent of a national distillery museum" and serve as a gateway to the American Whiskey Trail.
 In 2019, Mount Vernon began an annual whiskey festival.

 As of 2020, the estate had received more than 85 million visitors.
 In addition to the mansion, visitors can see original and reconstructed outbuildings and barns (including slaves' quarters), an operational blacksmith shop, and the Pioneer Farm.
 Each year on Christmas Day, Aladdin the Christmas Camel recreates Washington's 1787 hiring of a camel for 18 shillings to entertain his guests with an example of the animal that brought the Three Wise Men to Bethlehem to visit the newborn Jesus.

+Starting in 2023 and continuing through 2026, the mansion is undergoing a major restoration in stages, including a new HVAC system and extensive repairs to the structural systems of the house.
+Drainage issues with groundwater will be improved and masonry is being repaired.
+Portions of the mansion will be closed off to visitors during the project.

 Mount Vernon remains a privately owned property.
 The non-profit Mount Vernon Ladies' Association has not received any funds from the federal government to support the restoration and maintenance of the mansion and the estate's 500 acre grounds or its educational programs and activities.

 The association derives its income from charitable donations and the sales of tickets, produce and goods to visitors.
 These enable the Association to continue its mission "to preserve, restore, and manage the estate of George Washington to the highest standards and to educate visitors and people throughout the world about the life and legacies of George Washington, so that his example of character and leadership will continue to inform and inspire future generations."
 Admission to Mount Vernon is free on Presidents' Day (the third Monday of February) and on George Washington's birthday (February 22).